This article has been updated from a previous version.

-Uber and Lyft position themselves as an easy way to make extra money with an asset you already own, but don’t use 100% of the time: your car.
-Getting set up as a rideshare driver takes time but is easy — Uber has a six-step process and Lyft has a process that takes 30 minutes.
+Uber and Lyft position themselves as an easy way to make extra money with an asset you already own but don’t use 100% of the time: your car.
+Getting set up as a rideshare driver takes time but is straightforward — Uber has a six-step process, and Lyft has a process that takes 30 minutes.

 The companies provide coverage when you’re on the clock.
-Uber provides two million dollars of liability coverage as well as the same amount for uninsured/underinsured motorist coverage.
+Uber provides $2 million of liability coverage and the same amount for uninsured/underinsured motorist coverage.
 It also has contingent collision and comprehensive coverage for drivers, but only if the car is insured for collision and comprehensive coverage on the driver’s personal auto policy.
-Finally, in Ontario, Uber has commercial auto insurance for its drivers when they’re on the clock, but haven’t accepted a trip.
-Lyft offers similar coverage for its drivers.

 Regardless, you’ll need additional insurance on top of what you’re getting from Lyft or Uber.

-It’s very important that your insurance company knows if you’re using your car for commercial purposes.
+It’s essential to inform your insurance company that you’re using your car for commercial purposes.

-“Part of the reason is because you need to know who is on the hook if an accident happens,” Karageorgos says.
-Personal insurance won’t cover you if you get into in an accident when you’re working and vice versa.
+“Part of the reason is that you need to know who is on the hook if an accident happens,” Karageorgos says.
+Personal insurance won’t cover you if you get into a collision while working and vice versa.

-Does driving for Lyft or Uber raise your rates?
+Does driving for Lyft or Uber raise your car insurance rate?

-Now that we’ve stressed you out about your premiums when all you wanted was to make some extra cash on the side, let’s get to the good news.
-Just because you drive for a ride-sharing company doesn’t mean your personal premiums will go up.
+All you wanted was to make some extra cash on the side, and we’ve stressed you out about your premium.
+However, there is good news.
+Just because you drive for a ridesharing company doesn’t mean your personal premium will go up.
 It depends on where you get your insurance.
 Karageorgos says that certain private insurers offer coverage for people who drive for Uber or Lyft.

-Aviva Insurance, Intact Insurance and belairdirect all offer insurance for drivers who use their personal vehicles.
-There are some limitations to these policies, so read everything before you sign up.
+Aviva Insurance, Intact Insurance and belairdirect offer insurance for rideshare drivers using their personal vehicles for services.
+There are some limitations to these policies, however, so read the fine print before signing up.